Intelligencer Journal

-The Intelligencer Journal, known locally as the Intell, was the daily, morning newspaper published by Lancaster Newspapers, Inc in Lancaster, Pennsylvania.
-It is the 7th oldest newspaper in the United States and was one of the oldest newspapers to be continually published under the same name.
+The Intelligencer Journal, known locally as the Intell, was the daily, morning newspaper published by Lancaster Newspapers in Lancaster, Pennsylvania.
+It is the seventh-oldest newspaper in the United States, and was one of the oldest newspapers to be continually published under the same name.
 The Intelligencer Journal's editorial page generally leaned to the Democratic/liberal perspective.
 The Intelligencer merged with its sister newspaper, the Lancaster New Era, in 2009.

 The combined Intelligencer Journal-Lancaster New Era was rebranded and renamed LNP in October 2014.
 The new incarnation of LNP debuted on October 16, 2014, with a new format and layout.

 History

 The Lancaster Journal, was founded on June 17, 1794 by William Hamilton and Henry Wilcocks as a 4-page, weekly newspaper.
 In 1800, Hamilton politically aligned the Journal with the Federalists after buying out Wilcocks and receiving backing from Robert Coleman.
 In 1799, William Dickson founded a rival paper, the Jeffersonian Lancaster Intelligencer and Weekly Advertiser.
 After a fire in 1811 and Dickson's death in 1823, popularity of the Intelligencer began to diminish.
 In January 1820, Hamilton was succeeded by John Huss and Henry Brenner, who worked on the Journal from its inception.
 In July 1820, John Reynolds (father of the Civil War general) succeeded Huss and Brenner and turned the Journal into a Jacksonian paper.
 In 1834, Hugh Maxwell V bought the Journal from John Reynolds.
 Maxwell had previously owned and published the Lancaster Gazette and Port-Folio.